csabapalfi/awesome-pagespeed-metrics/README.md

 ### Network Timing

+When you try to optimize rendering metrics it's crucial to make sure that initial connection setup and your server response time is as fast as possible.

+Network timing field data can uncover a non-optimized TLS setup, slow DNS lookups or server side processing and issues with CDN configuration.

+* Lab: e.g. Chrome Devtools but this is usually a Field metric
+* Field: IE9+, (TODO confirm Safari support as it's reported differently by MDN and caniuse.com)
 * [Blogpost - Navigation and Resource Timing](https://developers.google.com/web/fundamentals/performance/navigation-and-resource-timing/)
 * [Spec - Navigation Timing](https://www.w3.org/TR/navigation-timing-2/)
 * [Spec - Resource Timing](https://www.w3.org/TR/resource-timing-2/)